capitoday/capitoday/README.md

 - **DexStatus** — Free tool that verifies whether a token's dev has paid for Enhanced Token Info on Dex Screener.
 Just drop a contract address for instant verification
 - **Coin Compare** — Compare market caps of any two or more cryptocurrencies
 - **Watchlist** — Personalized watchlist to monitor prices, market cap, and 24h changes
-- **Ranked Lists** — Create and share ranked lists of your favorite coins; the community decides who's top-tier

 ### Listings
 - **Free & fast** listing process for meme coin projects